tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/对象/对象概述_intl.md

 | x-cos-storage-class | Sets the storage class of an Object.
 Enumerated values: STANDARD and STANDARD_IA.
 Default: STANDARD |
 | x-cos-server-side-encryption | Indicates whether server-side encryption is enabled for the object.
 If you use COS master key for encryption, enter AES256. |

-## Object Subresources
+## Object Sub-resources

-COS has subresources associated with buckets and objects.
-Subresources are subordinates to objects; that is, subresources do not exist on their own, they are always associated with some other entity, such as an object or a bucket.
-An Access Control List (ACL) is a list of access control information for a specific object, which is a subresource of an object in COS.
+COS has sub-resources that are associated with buckets and objects.
+Sub-resources belong to objects, so sub-resources do not exist independently but are always associated with other entities such objects or buckets.
+An Access Control List (ACL) is the access control information list for a specific object, which is a sub-resource of a COS object.

 An ACL contains an authorization list that identifies authorized users and the granted licenses to implement access control on the object.
 When you create an object, ACL identifies the object owner who can fully control the object.
 The user can retrieve the object ACL or replace it with a new authorization list.